Some topological properties of spaces between the Sorgenfrey and usual topologies on real number: Preliminaries

 Let $\tau_{E}$ and $\tau_{S}$ denote the usual (Euclidean) topology of $\mathbb{R}$ and the topology of the Sorgenfrey line $\mathbb{S}$ respectively.
 It is clear that $\tau_{A}=\tau_{E}$ if $A=\mathbb{R}$ and $\tau_{A}=\tau_{S}$ if $A=\emptyset$.
 And it is also obvious that $\tau_{E}\subset\tau_{A}\subset\tau_{S}$.

 Some topological properties of $(\mathbb{R}, \tau_{E})$ and $(\mathbb{R}, \tau_{S})$ is as the table below:

-Through the table, it is easy to see that, for every subset $A$ of real number set, the $H$-space is always a hereditarily separable, paracompact, Lindel\"{o}ff, normal and first-countable space.
-And we can also know that, the $H$-space is always not a compact, countably compact or sequentially compact space whatever the subset $A$ is.
+By the table, it is easy to see that, for every subset $A$ of real number, the $H$-space is always a hereditarily separable, paracompact, Lindel\"{o}ff, normal and first-countable space.
+And we can also know that, the $H$-space is always not a compact, countably compact or sequentially compact space for any subset $A$ of $\mathbb{R}$.
 According to the \cite[Proposition 2.3]{Chatyrko2}, $H$-space $(\mathbb{R}, \tau_{A})$ is second-countable if and only if $\mathbb{R}-A$ is countable.